 This section provides information about what employers should refer to us about a registered worker and when.
-To make a referral please see our Employer Referral Guidance and use the Employer Referral Form.
+To make a referral please use the Employer Referral Form.

-- resign during a disciplinary investigation, and you would have considered dismissal
+- When an employee resigns during a disciplinary investigation and you would have considered dismissal.

-- charged or convicted of a criminal offence.
+- When a worker is charged or convicted of a criminal offence.

 What to refer about a worker who is not registered with us?

-Employers must make a referral to us when a worker is not registered with us, if they have:
+Employers must make a referral to us when a worker is not registered with us if they:

-- resigned or abandoned their post, and if they had they not done so, you would have considered dismissal.
+- resign or abandon their post, and if they had they not done so, you would have considered dismissal.

 You should only notify us about a non-registered worker when your own disciplinary process concludes.